hexagontk/hexagon/hexagon_site/README.md

 The site is generated using [MkDocs] and uses [Google Analytics] for usage statistics.
 The MkDocs theme used is [MkDocs Material].

-To generate the site you *MUST BUILD THE PROJECT* previously (`gw build`), after that you can use:
+To generate the site you *MUST BUILD THE PROJECT* previously (`./gradlew build`), after that you can
-`./gradlew buildSite` which executes: `docker run <mkdocs_material_image> build -csq`.
+use: `./gradlew buildSite` which executes: `docker run <mkdocs_material_image> build -csq`.
 You can check more details [here][site build].

-To run the site inside a server for development, execute: `gw serveSite`.
-The site will be served
+To run the site inside a server for development, execute: `./gradlew serveSite`.
+The site will be served at: [http://localhost:8000](http://localhost:8000).
-at: [http://localhost:8000](http://localhost:8000).
 You can also build the site and serve the `build` directory using: `python -m SimpleHTTPServer`.
-Remember to stop the site server after using it with: `docker stop hexagon_site`
+Remember to stop the site server after using it with: `docker stop hexagon_site`.
+You can do altogether with:
+`./gradlew serveSite || docker stop hexagon_site`.

 The site properties are loaded from `mkdocs.yml` file.
 The content from `pages` is copied to `content` in order to add the API Markdown to content.